zhongmove/NL4ST/README.md

    * tomcat-8.5
    * Java-11
    * SECONDO
-## Datasets is given in the master branch
+## Datasets is available in the Datastes folder.
 ## Usage
 ### Visit the online website
 1. Integrate INLAST as an algebra into SECONDO database.
 (SECONDO: https://secondo-database.github.io/)